The Extended Real Line with Reentry: Separating US from KC in the Clontz Hierarchy: Open Problems

-\begin{openproblem}[Covering dimension of ERI] We have $\mathrm{ind}(X) = 1$ (Proposition~\ref{prop:dim}) and $\dim(X) \geq 1$ (Remark~\ref{rmk:dimfunctions}).
-Determine the covering dimension $\dim(X)$ and the large inductive dimension $\mathrm{Ind}(X)$.
-Since ERI is compact $T_1$ but not normal, the standard coincidence theorems ($\mathrm{ind} = \mathrm{Ind} = \dim$ for separable metrizable spaces) do not apply. \end{openproblem}
+\begin{openproblem}[Covering dimension of ERI] What is the covering dimension $\dim(X)$ of ERI, and what is the large inductive dimension $\mathrm{Ind}(X)$?
+We know $\mathrm{ind}(X) = 1$ (Proposition~\ref{prop:dim}) and $\dim(X) \geq 1$ (Remark~\ref{rmk:dimfunctions}), but ERI is compact $T_1$ and not normal, so the standard coincidence theorems ($\mathrm{ind} = \mathrm{Ind} = \dim$ for separable metrizable spaces) do not apply. \end{openproblem}

 \begin{openproblem}[Minimality of the ERI topology] Is $\tau_{\mathrm{ERI}}$ a minimal US topology on~$X_0$?
-By Bella and Costantini~\cite{bib:bella}, every minimal KC topology on a set is compact.
-A US analogue remains open: if $\tau'$ is a coarser $T_1$ topology on $X_0$ that is still US, must $\tau' = \tau_{\mathrm{ERI}}$? \end{openproblem}
+That is, if $\tau'$ is a coarser $T_1$ topology on $X_0$ that is still US, must $\tau' = \tau_{\mathrm{ERI}}$?
+Bella and Costantini~\cite{bib:bella} showed that every minimal KC topology on a set is compact; for the classical theory of minimal Hausdorff, Urysohn, and $T_1$ topologies see van~der~Zypen~\cite{bib:vanderzypen-minimal}. \end{openproblem}